Realizing Release: Parole Advocacy and The Fight for Decarceration

 September 14 | 11:00 AM

 The bars and beds of the prison are enabled by societal values and ideas just as much by policies and budgets.
-This session will feature experts in narrative and storytelling who will provide insight about how dominant narratives and collective values impact and shape advocacy possibilities.
-They will share strategies to incorporate narrative into our analysis of existing problems and shift the conversations we are having to make our efforts more effective.
+This session featured experts in narrative and storytelling who provided insight about how dominant narratives and collective values impact and shape advocacy possibilities.
+They shared strategies to incorporate narrative into our analysis of existing problems and shift the conversations we are having to make our efforts more effective.

 Presenters: